ohsu-cedar-comp-hub/HOP_CHIP/README.md

 ### Part 2: Annotating Counts and Analyzing Calls
 #### Summary
+This script can be used in 2 ways:

-This script will take as input the resulting dataframe from Part 1 and generate a new dataframe with added annotations from various sources (ex. known calls, dbsnp, metadata).
+1= Directly from Part 1 by using the resulting dataframe as input and then generating a new dataframe with added annotations from various sources (ex. known calls, dbsnp, metadata).

+2- Using an already annotated dataframe and a dictionary containing the lists of known calls as inputs.

 The annotated dataframe will be used to create multiple visualizations specifically for mutation calls that match the provided known calls.